ksysoev/p5-Async-Stream/README.md

 ## new($generator)

-Constructor creates instanse of class.
+Constructor creates instance of class.
-Class method gets 1 arguments - generator subroutine referens to generate items.
+Class method gets 1 arguments - generator subroutine references to generate items.
 Generator will get a callback which it will use for returning result.
 If generator is exhausted then returning callback is called without arguments.